 In most cases, pancreatitis is not fatal, but it can require very aggressive treatment and management by your vet.
 If you have any reason to suspect pancreatitis, please seek help early.
 Your vet is the best person to advise you on the treatment recommendations for your individual pet and budget.

 What does it mean for my dog?

 For most dogs who have even the more chronic form of pancreatitis, they can go on to lead happy, comfortable lives.
-They will need to avoid fatty foods and weight gain, and may end up with a repeat bout of pancreatitis in the future, even with good diet., Otherwise they can recover from an episode brilliantly with no obvious long-lasting effects.
+They will need to avoid fatty foods and weight gain and may end up with a repeat bout of pancreatitis in the future, even with a good diet., Otherwise, they can recover from an episode brilliantly with no obvious long-lasting effects.